fernandocastor/voiceProgramming/proposal.md

   + https://towardsdatascience.com/character-level-cnn-with-keras-50391c3adf33

+*Complication*: No dataset.
+Existing work on program synthesis and similar areas tries to generate code from high level descriptions.
+This is a harder problem, but it is made easier by the availability of datasets pairing method-level comments and the code itself.
+Even one-line functions suffer from that problem.
+Documentation is written at a high level of abstraction, in a way that accounts too much for the context where the function is used.
+This is probably very different from what a user would provide as input.

+*Complication*: Is this flavor of voice-based programming just natural language programming?
+I think not because existing approaches to natural language programming and program synthesis place a strong emphasis on abstract descriptions.
+Programming by voice is the opposite: the programmer wants finer grained control over what is generated.
+In addition, the kinds of errors that stem from voice recognition do not exist in plain natural language programming.

 - **Embrace English language speech recognizers** because they are trained much more intensively than a PL-based language model would ever be.
 This means that we should take (potentially incorrect) English text as a starting point.
 The downside to this is that our approach would need to be retailored for additional natural languages.
 - **Tackle this as an NLP problem**.
-In other words, pre-process the text to perform stemming, lemmatization, stop word removal, and mostly ignore the order of the terms.
+In other words, pre-process the text to perform stemming, lemmatization, stop word removal.
 Also, look for typical homophones (again, "def" comes to mind)  and, based on context, remove them.
 The remark about context is necessary because, sometimes, a developer may really want to call a function "death".
 - **Synthesize training data**.
 Use existing functions to generate different ways of vocalizing function declarations, taking measures based on existing work on dataset diversification and synthesis to improve diversity.
 Examples of such measures include word removal, exchange by homophone, include spurious word, and exchange by spurious word.
 In the future (when we consider other options), we may also want to include actions related to words that are important for other syntactic constructs (e.g., variable) to simulate mixing in a more natural way.
 It is also possible to mix words on a character by character basis, but that only makes sense if we use characters as features, instead of words.

 Check these texts: